ImChet/ChetBot/README.md

 # ChetBot
-###### (v1.1)
+###### (v1.3)

-ChetBot is a Discord bot that can handle file conversions, combine PDF files, create comma and tab delimited files, download YouTube videos, play songs in Voice Chat, and more.
+ChetBot is a Discord bot that can handle audio file conversions, speech transcription using machine learning, combine pdf files, download YouTube videos, play songs in Voice Chat, and more.

 ###### [Invite ChetBot to your Discord server...](https://discord.com/api/oauth2/authorize?client_id=1015360860719419602&permissions=8&scope=bot%20applications.commands)